mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 Cryptographic key material for these SAs have a limited lifetime before it needs to be refreshed, a process referred to as "rekeying".
 IKEv2 uses the CREATE\_CHILD\_SA exchange to rekey either the IKE SA or the Child SAs.

-When rekeying, a full set of previously negotiated parameters are exchanged.
+When rekeying, a full set of negotiation parameters are exchanged.
-However, most of these parameters will be the same, and some of these parameters MUST be the same.
+However, most of these parameters will be the same as before, and some of these parameters MUST not change.

 For example, the Traffic Selector (TS) negotiated for the new Child SA MUST cover the Traffic Selectors negotiated for the old Child SA.
-And in practically all cases, a new Child SA would not need to cover more Traffic Selectors.
+And in practically all cases, a new Child SA does not need to cover a wider set of Traffic.
 In the rare case where this would be needed, either a standard rekey could be used or a new Child SA could be negotiated followed by a deletion of the replaced Child SA.

 Similarly, IKEv2 states that the cryptographic parameters negotiated for rekeying SHOULD NOT be different.